samaujs/Gen-AI/LLMChat_RAG/README.md

 >   - Embed the document chunks in batches using Cohere Embed (English) model hosted in Amazon Bedrock.
 >   - Uses the hsnwlib package to index the document chunk embeddings.
 This ensures efficient similarity search during retrieval.
 >     For simplicity, we use hsnwlib as vector library for our knowledge database.
 >   - Chatbot decides if it needs to consult external information from knowledge database before responding.
 If so, it determines an optimal
 >     set of search queries to use for documents retrieval.
 >   - The document search is performed by the knn_query() method from the hnswlib library.
 With a user query message, it returns the document
 >     chunks that are most similar to this query.
 We can define the number of document chunks to return using the attribute retrieve_top_k().
 If
 >     there are matched documents, the retrieved document chunks are then passed as documents in a new query send to the FM (Cohere Command R+).
 >   - Display external information from RAG with citations and retrieved document chunks based on the retrieve_top_k parameter.
 >   - The chat history is updated for next user query.
+>   - Streaming conversation is supported with Amazon Bedrock runtime with FM (eg. Cohere R+).

 - Alternative LLM model to handle general questions
 >   - Using an alternative Foundational Models (FM) hosted in Amazon Bedrock (eg. Claude3 Sonnet) to handle general questions whenever the
 >     Cohere models do not know the answers.
 LangChain LLMChain and ConversationBufferMemory are used in to establish the conversation and
 >     store the chat history.

 - LLM Chatbot with RAG User interface